Options Autism have partnered with the organisers of the Autism Show to offer online learning sessions on Interventions and Therapies

 Excitement filled the air on Saturday when Hillingdon Manor School in Uxbridge, West London welcomed past and present staff, pupils and their families to a fundraising Summer Market Day celebration to mark its 20th Anniversary of providing specialist education and support to pupils with autism in Hillingdon and the surrounding areas.
 Raising over £600 for three charities – Anna Kennedy Online, HACS (Hillingdon Autistic Care & Support) and Dogs Trust – the event was a chance for all to celebrate and reflect on the successes and experiences gained at the school.

-Run by Options Autism and part of Outcomes First Group, the school was founded in 1999 by leading autism campaigner and Options Autism Ambassador Anna Kennedy (OBE) after her personal struggle to find a school that could cater for the individual needs of her two sons, both of whom have autism spectrum conditions.
+Run by Options Autism and part of Outcomes First Group, the school was founded in 1999 by leading autism campaigner Anna Kennedy (OBE).
 Launched with 19 pupils, the school now teaches 180 children aged 3-19 and is the largest of its kind for children on the autism spectrum.

 To mark the occasion, students had prepared a gallery of The History of Hillingdon Manor, charting the school’s development over two decades.
 Key milestones include a major expansion in size and provision in 2010/11, with the opening of its extensive Primary site at neighbouring Yiewsley Grange providing space for Forest Schools, an Early Years Foundation Stage department, Lego Therapy room and Food Tech kitchen.
 The Secondary site, The Manor, was also extended to include two science labs, a Food Tech kitchen, a Woodwork room, an Art room with a dark room and a Multi Skills room.